 Fully Connected Layer

-The layer we call as FC layer, we flattened our matrix into vector and feed it into a fully connected layer like neural network.
+The layer we call as FC layer, we flattened our matrix into vector and feed it into a fully connected layer like a neural network.

-In the above diagram, feature map matrix will be converted as vector (x1, x2, x3, …).
+In the above diagram, the feature map matrix will be converted as vector (x1, x2, x3, …).
 With the fully connected layers, we combined these features together to create a model.
 Finally, we have an activation function such as softmax or sigmoid to classify the outputs as cat, dog, car, truck etc.,

 - Provide input image into convolution layer